cdapio/cdap/docs/developer-guide/source/programming.rst

 ============

-This document covers in detail the Continuuity Reactor core elements—Applications, Streams, DataSets, Flows, Procedures, MapReduce, and Workflows—and how you work with them in Java to build a Big Data application.
+This document covers in detail the Continuuity Reactor core elements—Applications, Streams, Datasets, Flows, Procedures, MapReduce, and Workflows—and how you work with them in Java to build a Big Data application.